 Keep the bedtime routine that has been established

-Anticipate needs: Children this age, and beyond for that matter, are notorious for prolonging bedtime by needing to use the bathroom, get a snack/drink, read one more book, etc. Anticipate these needs and address them before you are at the point in the bedtime routine where it is time for sleep.
+Children this age are notorious for prolonging bedtime.
+They need to use the bathroom, get a snack/drink, read one more book, etc. Anticipate these needs and address them before you are at the point in the bedtime routine where it is time for sleep.
 You do not want the bedtime to get pushed back due to the “needs” of the child.

-Early Bedtime 7-8:00: Putting children to bed before they are overtired will lead to longer, better sleep.
+Putting children to bed before they are overtired will lead to longer, healthy sleep.

-3 Questions: Bedtime can be a great time for intimate conversations with your children.
+3 Questions: Bedtime can be a great time for genuine conversations with your children.
 It can be insightful about what is going on while your child is at school and with their friends.
 It is healthy for your child to share concerns, issues, etc. Build this time into your bedtime routine so it doesn’t prolong or postpone bedtime.
 Three questions you can ask your child every night: What is something that made you smile today?
-What is something that made you cry today?
+Was there something that made you cry today?
 What is something you learned today?
 (These questions can be asked at an earlier age also.)

 Diffuser: A diffuser is a tabletop humidifier in which you can diffuser essential oils to help children relax and drift off to sleep.
 They can also help your child sleep better when they are sick.
 There are a number of “safe” essential oils for children which I encourage you to research or speak to an aromatherapist about before implementing with your own child(ren).

 For more information on strategies to solve sleep problems and how to promote healthier sleep habits, I recommend you read the book I reference in this article, Healthy Sleep Habits, Happy Child.